Camping in Denali National Park – Happy seeing astonishing & majestic Mt Denali

 - If you like increasing your adrenaline during off-road adventures, you can consider jeep or safari Denali tours: Denali Backcountry Safari or Denali Highway Jeep Excursion.
 But during these tours, it’s rather difficult to take photos.

-- If you like flora and fauna and mayby macrophotography it’s worth to consider short hike with a guide along the tundra and taiga.
-Guide teaches you about the local wildlife, flora, and history of the Denali area during Denali Midnight Sun Backcountry Hike.
+- If you like flora and fauna and maybe macro photography, it’s worth considering a short hike with a guide along the tundra and taiga.
+The guide teaches you about the local wildlife, flora, and history of the Denali area during the Denali Midnight Sun Backcountry Hike.

 There is no food available in the park.
 There is no store, no restaurant or bar.
 You have to take food with you.
 Regardless of whether you go on a 1-day bus trip or decide to stay a few days at the campsite, you need to buy and take all the food yourself.
 There are several shops in Denali before entering the park, but the prices are quite high.
 So it’s better to think carefully and shop early for what you need.
-The Riley Creek Mercantile is the last stop when you can buy something.
+The Riley Creek Mercantile is the last stop where you can buy something.
 It’s located 1/2 mile along Park Road at the west end of Riley Creek Campground.
-The Mercantile offers firewood, groceries, and clothing as well as a number of other services and conveniences, but prices are higher and choice is limited.
+The Mercantile offers firewood, groceries, clothing, and other services and conveniences, but prices are higher, and choices are limited.